dotnet/docs-maui/docs/user-interface/graphics/paint/image.md

 <!-- Sample link goes here -->

-The .NET Multi-platform App UI (.NET MAUI) graphics library includes an `ImagePaint` class that's derived from the `Paint` class, which is used to paint a graphical object with an image.
+.NET Multi-platform App UI (.NET MAUI) graphics includes an `ImagePaint` class that's derived from the `Paint` class, which is used to paint a graphical object with an image.

 The `ImagePaint` class defines an `Image` property, of type `IImage`, which represents the image to paint.
 The class also has an `IsTransparent` property that returns `false`.